 Combined Data Qualities

-Combined data qualities are those that describe the data itself but extend or in some other manner are dependent to some extent dependent on system qualities defined separately.
+Combined data qualities are those that describe the data itself but extend or in some other manner are, to some extent, dependent on system qualities defined separately.

 Accessibility

-The degree to which data can be accessed in a specific context of use, particularly by people who need supporting technology or special configuration because of some disability.
+The degree to which data can be accessed in a specific context of use, particularly by users who need supporting technology or special configuration because of some disability.

 QR-DEF-DAT-ACC-00: Data Accessibility